dhbw-stg-tinf17a/ICC-Pr-sentation/Frontend/README.md

 Run ```npm run lint``` to check all of the code for proper formatting.

 With ```npm run build``` you can build the frontend for production.
 The compiled files will be in the *dist* folder and can be hosted by any static web server.

+## Remarks
+Additionally, to the dialog, most use cases show you a route or a location on an embedded map.
+The frontend in this repository contains only a static map that always displays the same route as a demo.
+To display the real route according to the use case, an API key would be needed.